Emergence of radial orientation selectivity: Effect of cell density changes and eccentricity in a layered network

-The weight functions can be decomposed into a sum of independent components that are dense in the space using a Fourier series.
+We start by decomposing the weight functions, $\Lwgtcont{\posr}{\posth}$, of \eq{\ref{eq:eig_k2=0_v1}}, into a sum of independent components that are dense in the space using a Fourier series.
 Therefore, expressing the exponential in its infinite series form, we get

 Rearrange the sum and integral terms to give

 Now we consider just the inner integral over \postwoth{},